5 things you need to know about the UK Shared Prosperity Fund

 Revenue-based – focused on ‘resource’ or programme spending.
-Capital funding makes up 20% of UKSPF in year 1, falling to 10% by year 3.
+Capital spend makes up a minimum of 10% of UKSPF in year 1, rising to 20% by year 3.
 For ERDF it was 50%.
-Public spending on business support will become less focused on subsidising investments and developing physical spaces.
+Publicly-funded business support will be less focused on subsidising investments and developing physical spaces.

 Delivery geography - 'managing authorities' to change over time.
 Investment planning and delivery will be based on 'strategic regional areas'.
 In England these are MCA areas, unitary and district councils, moving to devolution deal geographies as these form for counties and city regions.